Sunday, 20 July 2025

 My conclusion

 COVID catapulted the ability to use digital training resources which can make attendance easier for those in more remote areas, reduces costs and time.
 But this also resulted in the decline of demand for in person face to face (F2F) training.
 Loving the creation of digital learning, I took my education into an online 'elearning' style..
 I would acknowledge this may not suit everyone, but for those who do like it, it provides more time to study at a pace to suit the individual, fulfills the ability for some to really research and expand knowledge in an interactive format if they so wish.
-But for those who this doesn't suit, there remain many courses out there for online F2F training, and the occasional one in person still.

-So I write a 'new update' now every two years which I keep up to date on a very regular basis.
+So I write a 'new update' now every two years which I mentioned, I keep up to date on a very regular basis.
 This is found here.
 However I have also put up two other 'free of charge' courses which I felt important for all to be able to have access to even if my Travel Health Update Course had been taken recently.
 These are Dilemmas in Delivering Travel Health and a Dengue Course.

 In the current Travel Health Update Course I also included the following information to help you stay up to date on a regular basis as mentioned earlier.